TZstatsADS/Fall2018-Project2-sec1proj2_grp4/README.md

 + **Project Summary**:

 Maintaining a good health is inevitably very important because it allows people to carry out daily life activities perfectly well.
 As such, in modern day times, people pay attention all the more to their personal health.
-In attempt to help patients better explore the comparative cost of procedures and estimate the medical charges prior to receiving care, our group design an interactive app called "Hospital Finder" using Shiny app in R. This application will help patients find hospitals based on location, hospital type, estimated cost range and emergency service.
-Also we rank all the hospitals that satisfy our choosing criticals in order to help patients make dicisons.
-We also visualize the average total cost of state and average total cost of disease
+In attempt to help patients better explore the comparative cost of procedures and estimate the medical charges prior to receiving care, our group design an interactive app called "Hospital Finder" using Shiny app in R. This application will help patients find hospitals based on location, hospital type, estimated cost range and the availability of emergency services.
+This application also ranks all the hospitals that satisfy the criterias of certain measurments (such as safety of care of hte hospital) in order to help patients make personalized decisoins.
+Additionally, it visualizes interesting findings concerning the data it uses, which can be found under Key Statistics section.

 + **Data Introduction**: